joakimk/minimapper/README.md

 #### after_find

 This is called after any kind of find and can be used for things like loading associated data.

-The parameters to the after_find hook differs between mappers, for example the ActiveRecord mapper provides a record as the second argument.
-In practice this should not be a problem as each mapper class in an app only implements one type of mapper.

 ``` ruby
 class ProjectMapper < Minimapper::AR